THE OVERTURFS -- NEVER A DULL MOMENT

 Mom was cute, petite and very witty.
 She was mild mannered, as were all of the Uhls, but at the same time she was a free spirit and spunky.
 She didn’t like being bound by social or etiquette laws.
 She would just do her thing in a quiet way without raising a big stink or making a big splash.
 Grandma tried hard to pass on the ways of a Southern Belle, having come from Tennessee herself, but Mom wanted little to do with those rules, so she just quietly disobeyed.
 For instance, Mamma wanted Mom to wear long sleeves all summer so that she wouldn’t get so tan, but Mom loved her dark tan and wasn’t about to wear long sleeves.

 In later years, Mom would raise us altogether different than she was raised.
 If we wanted to eat our food with our fingers, no fuss was made.
-Mom chose her battles and we eating with our fingers was no big deal to her.
+Mom chose her battles and us eating with our fingers was no big deal to her.

 She had a happy outlook on life.
 She could sing, harmonize, and play the piano by ear (or by chords), and that brought us much happiness.
 She taught her younger brother, James, to play the piano by ear too.
-Mom played the clarinet in the high school band, so she did know how to read music.
+Mom played the clarinet in the high school band, so she did know how to somewhat read music.

 She had a high school education and was once nominated for Homecoming Queen.
 Mom was fun-loving and didn’t spend much time looking at the negative side of life.
 Because she was a free spirit may have been one reason she was attracted to Dad.
 He truly was free, but mostly because his parents simply didn’t care where he was or what he did.

 Though the Uhls family was better off than many, Mom and her sisters still wore feedsack dresses for a while-- the cotton ones with patterns.
-On the other hand, they had the clothes special made.
+On the other hand, they had their clothes special made.
 Every one of the girls was beautiful and every one of the guys was handsome.
 Mom and Dean were very dark complexioned with dark eyes and hair and Ginny (Virginia) and Thomas were as blonde as blonde could be with blue eyes.
 The rest of the siblings were a mix.
 Our own family followed a similar pattern.
 The twins were blonde-headed and blue eyed while the rest of us were dark, though only Jamie is dark complexioned.
 One of her sons is also.
 One of Dean’s daughters is also dark.

 Dad was the son of (Levi) Zeigler and Charity Overturf.
 He had a twin, Edna, and an older sister, Ruth.
 Like Mom, he grew up in the depression era, but unlike Mom's family, his family suffered much during those years, especially from hunger.
 He knew quite well what that was like.
 He started high school but had to drop out when his parents divorced in order to work to help support his mother as well as himself.
 In spite of Dad's efforts to please his mother, she would remind him he would never amount to anything.
 She wasn't involved in shaping his life in a positive way.